The Cost of a Free Lunch: Evidence from U.S. Derivatives Markets: Discussion

-SPX and RUT are neither fully distinct nor fully identical.
-Both markets exhibit a positive center, low-frequency persistence, and structural links to the GBM term, trading frictions, and financial conditions, and the pooled specification's fit is not materially inferior to the separate regressions.
+I do not structurally separate these channels.
+The key point is that the sign pattern is stable across in-sample, LOYO, and robustness exercises.
+Residual-stationarity diagnostics reinforce the same conclusion: the fitted and observed carry-gap series do not leave a nonstationary residual under the main OIS-based specification.
+Thus, the evidence supports a level relation organized by the GBM path-risk structure, while leaving room for regime-dependent calibration errors.

-Cross-market heterogeneity appears primarily in $GBM^{10Y}$ and $BA^{\mathrm{med}}/\tau$.
-Sensitivity to $GBM^{10Y}$ is larger in RUT, while sensitivity to $BA^{\mathrm{med}}/\tau$ is larger in SPX. $GBM^{1Y}$ and NFCI, by contrast, are stably repeated across markets.
-SPX and RUT are best understood as two markets sharing a common path-risk structure onto which certain channel intensities are layered differently.
+The two markets share this structure but differ in channel intensity.
+SPX and RUT both exhibit a positive carry-gap center, low-frequency persistence, and links to the GBM path-risk block, trading frictions, and financial conditions.
+The pooled specification is not materially inferior to the separate regressions, indicating a common structure.
+Heterogeneity appears mainly in $GBM^{10Y}$ and $BA^{\mathrm{med}}/\tau$: the long-horizon GBM term loads more strongly in RUT, while the bid--ask term loads more strongly in SPX.